Doug Somers: AWA (1986-1987)

+1987-1989

 Somers appeared in the Continental Wrestling Association (CWA), teaming with Soldat Ustinov as a last minute replacement Boris Zukhov (who jumped to the World Wrestling Federation) as Soldat Ustinov's tag team partner in a title defense against The Nasty Boys in Memphis on October 5, 1987.
 One week later they were defeated for the AWA Tag Team Championship by Jerry Lawler and Bill Dundee.
-The Pretty Boy then ventured into Southern Championship Wrestling (SCW), making his debut on February 21, 1988 by teaming with Sunny Beach in a losing effort against Ricky Morton and Tommy Rich.
-After wrestling for several months, his final match came on August 21, 1988 in a defeat to The Bullet.
+The Pretty Boy then ventured into Southern Championship Wrestling (SCW), making his debut on February 21, 1988, by teaming with Sunny Beach in a losing effort against Ricky Morton and Tommy Rich.
+After wrestling for several months, his final match came on August 21, 1988, in a defeat to The Bullet.

-Somers next appeared in Windy City Wrestling, where he teamed with Buddy Rose in a losing effort to The Windy City Dream Team (Eddie Strong and Lance Allen) on August 12, 1988 in Chicago.
-His final match came on February 11, 1989 as he teamed with Rose once more to face Hurricane Smith and John Nord.
+Somers next appeared in Windy City Wrestling, where he teamed with Buddy Rose in a losing effort to The Windy City Dream Team (Eddie Strong and Lance Allen) on August 12, 1988, in Chicago.
+His final match came on February 11, 1989, as he teamed with Rose once more to face Hurricane Smith and John Nord.
 He then traveled to a Japan for a tour with All Japan Pro Wrestling.
-His first match came on February 23, 1989 as he teamed with Ted Oates in a losing effort to Giant Baba and Tiger Mask in Korakuen Hall.
+His first match came on February 23, 1989, as he teamed with Ted Oates in a losing effort to Giant Baba and Tiger Mask in Korakuen Hall.
 Somers teamed frequently with Oates during the tour, facing opponents such as Akira Taue, Haruka Eigen, Motoshi Okuma, Shinichi Nakano, Kenta Kobashi, and Rusher Kimura.
-His final match came on March 8, 1989 in Nippon Budokan when he teamed with Oates and was defeated by Baba and Haruka Eigen.
-Following his All Japan tour, Somers returned to the AWA on November 28, 1989 at a television taping in Minneapolis.
+His final match came on March 8, 1989, in Nippon Budokan when he teamed with Oates and was defeated by Baba and Haruka Eigen.
+Following his All Japan tour, Somers returned to the AWA on November 28, 1989, at a television taping in Minneapolis.
 Now managed by Johnny Valiant, he was defeated by Tommy Jammer via disqualification.
-On November 18, 1989 he was beaten by Nikita Koloff.
+On November 18, 1989, he was beaten by Nikita Koloff.
 His final match came at the same TV taping where he defeated Spike Jones.
+Somers took a hiatus from wrestling in 1990.